2mal3/No-Lag/README.md

 - Tested for Fabric and Vanilla in 1.19
 - Not tested with Forge, Bukkti, Spigot and PaperSpigot but probably don't work
 - To uninstall, simply click in the datapack menu on **Uninstall this datapack** and then remove the datapack from the worlds folder
-- The datapack should be compatible with other datapacks that follow the [datapack conventions](https://mc-datapacks.github.io/en/).
-With others, problems may occur
 - The datapack was created with [mc-build](https://github.com/mc-build/mc-build).
 - The datapack should not create any lag by itself